jundalisay/sp/content/en/research/darwin/origin/chapter-01c.md

 If we account for our several domestic races by this process, we must admit the former existence of the most extreme forms, as the Italian greyhound, bloodhound, bull-dog, &c., in the wild state.

-Moreover, the possibility of making distinct races by crossing has been greatly exaggerated.
-There can be no doubt that a race may be modified by occasional crosses, if aided by the careful selection of those individual mongrels, which present any desired character;
+The possibility of making distinct races by crossing has been greatly exaggerated.

+A race may be modified by occasional crosses, if aided by the careful selection of those individual mongrels, which present any desired character.

 I do not believe that a race could be obtained nearly intermediate between two extremely different races or species.